7 Household Items That Should Never Be Flushed Down the Toilet

 1. Baby wipes

-Baby wipes can be convenient however they don’t break down like toilet paper and could clog the plumbing in your home.
-You should dispose of them in the garbage instead.
+Baby wipes are a convenient option however they don’t break down as easily as toilet paper and could clog your plumbing system.
+You should dispose of them in the trash instead.

 2. Condoms

-Tampons and sanitary pad are usually advertised to be "flushable, " but flushing them will only lead to problems later when they mix with other things to form a nasty blockage.
+Tampons and sanitary pad are usually advertised by their name as "flushable, " but flushing them could cause trouble later on when they combine with other items and cause a clog.

-The flushing of medications should not occur in the toilet since they can contaminate our water sources.
+Medicines should not be flushed in the toilet since they can contaminate our water sources.

 6. Dental floss

-Dental floss is designed to be tough so it won’t fall apart in water, leading to possible blockages in your pipes.
+Dental floss is designed to be strong that means it will not be able to break in water, leading to the possibility of clogging your pipes.

 7. Paper towels

-As opposed to toilet paper the paper towels have a more dense weave which means they are less likely to deteriorate quickly once they are wet.
-This means that they will not easily blockage.
+Contrary to toilet paper papers have a stronger weave which means they are less likely to break down quickly when they are wet.
+This means that they will not easily cause blockages.

 Item | Reason for not Flushing |